pymae/pymae.github.io/emaillist.md

-<h2>Email List</h2>
+## Email List

-<p>If you want to be notified of any new books or new editions, sign up to this email list below.
-This list will only be used to notify you if I write more books or create new editions.</p>
+If you want to be notified of any new books or new editions, sign up to this email list below.
+This list will only be used to notify you if I write more books or create new editions.
 <br>
 <br>
 <!-- Begin Mailchimp Signup Form -->